GuangyinJING/smpl-website/content/authors/GuangyinJING/_index.md

 user_groups:
   - Principal Investigators
 ---
-Jing Guangyin, Professor of the School of Physics, head of the Department of Materials Physics, working on soft matter and biophysics.
-He got bachelor's degree in Sun Yat-sen University (2002), and Ph.D in Peking University (2007).
-Later, he started the postdoctoral fellow in ESPCI-ParisTech working on polymer physics, then another postdoctoral work on fluid dynamics of colloids in Paris-Sud University.
-Since Sep.
-2009, he joined the School of Physics of Northwestern University in Xi’an China, and started to run the Soft Matter Physics Lab (SMPL).
-His current research interests include active matter, self-propelled particle, fluid dynamics of microswimers and their collective motion, bacterial swimming in biological fluids and the medical applications, which are founded National Natural Science Foundation, Outstanding Youth Foundation of Shaanxi Province Natural Science.
+Guangyin Jing, Professor of the School of Physics and head of the Department of Materials Physics at Northwest University, Xi’an, China, specializes in soft matter and biophysics.
+He founded the Soft Matter Physics Lab (SMPL) in 2009, with current research interests including active matter, self-propelled particles, fluid dynamics of microswimmers, collective motion, bacterial swimming in biological fluids, and medical applications.
+His work is funded by the National Natural Science Foundation and the Outstanding Youth Foundation of Shaanxi Province Natural Science.

+## Research Experience
+- Professor of Physics, Northwest University, Xi’an, China, 2017–Present
+- Associate Professor of Physics, Northwest University, Xi’an, China, 2010–2017
+- Visiting Researcher, PMMH Lab, ESPCI-PSL, 2015–2016
+- Postdoctoral Researcher, FAST Lab, Paris-Sud University, France, 2008–2009
+- Postdoctoral Fellow, Polymer Physics, ESPCI-ParisTech, Paris, France, 2007–2008

 **Key Research Areas**:
 - Macroscopic locomotion strategies and molecular regulation in bacteria
 - Collective behavior and swarm intelligence in autonomous motile systems and living organisms
 - Interactions between bacteria and biological fluids and their medical applications